 Staff: Instructional Coaches are a critical part of MCMS.
 The teachers have instructional support in the form of coaching and mentoring to receive constant feedback and support with planning academically sound engaging lessons that meet the needs of our students.
 MCMS has a strong fine arts program which engages students in after school rehearsals, activities and performances.
 The fine arts program has been essential in changing the mindset of students and the parents.
-MCMS has several teacher leaders who take on additional roles to provide extra support in the hallways, at lunch, at student events.
-They organize field trips, spirit t-shirt orders, clubs, and student celebrations.
+MCMS has several teacher leaders who take on additional roles to provide extra support in the hallways, at lunch, and student events.
+They also organize field trips, clubs, and student celebrations.

-Discipline: MCMS discipline infractions continue to decline from previous years; however, there is a need for more PBIS structures to support student behavior.
-There has been an increase in general Mental Health Awareness support provided to our students.
+Discipline: MCMS discipline infractions has increased due to the influx of students needing additional strategies to manage and cope with the external factors from previous years; however, there is a need for more TIERED structures to support behavior stemming from mental health issues.